bids-standard/bids-specification/src/04-modality-specific-files/03-electroencephalography.md

   "TaskName":"Seeing stuff",
-  "TaskDescription":"Subjects see various images for which phase, amplitude spectrum, and color vary continuously", "Instructions":"Your task is to detect images when they appear for the 2nd time, only then press the response button with your right/left hand (counterbalanced across subjects)", "InstitutionName":"The world best university, 10 beachfront avenue, Papeete", "SamplingFrequency":2400,
+  "TaskDescription":"Subjects see various images for which phase, amplitude spectrum, and color vary continuously", "Instructions":"Your task is to detect images when they appear for the 2nd time, only then press the response button with your right/left hand (counterbalanced across subjects)", "InstitutionName":"The world best university, 10 Beachfront Avenue, Papeete", "SamplingFrequency":2400,
   "Manufacturer":"Brain Products",
   "ManufacturersModelName":"BrainAmp DC",